jonathanvajda/cco-d-acts/use-cases.md

 Competency Questions
 1. Who has rights as next-of-kin for this patient's remains?
 2. What health organizations in a given state/province are not permitted to perform abortive surgical procedures?
-3. What What surgical operations does this power of attorney document permit, and who holds the power of attorney?
+3. What surgical operations does this power of attorney document permit, and who holds the power of attorney?
 4. Given this malpractice claim against this health provider, what obligations does the health provider have with respect to informing their patients?
 5. What healthcare options are available to this 14 year old patient, without a parent's consent?